 What we provide:

-We provide counselling to women from across NSW either face to face, by phone, email or skype.
+We provide counselling to women from across NSW either face to face, by phone or skype.

 Funding is provided by NSW Health so there is no fee for this service.

 The experiences of women who find themselves in this situation requires a specialised service from a counsellor who understands the issues.
-Our counsellor Amanda has eight years’ experience while Leichhardt’s Manager and coordinator Roxanne has 16 years’ experience in this area.
+Our counsellor Amanda has nine years’ experience while Leichhardt’s Manager and coordinator Roxanne has 17 years’ experience in this area.
 Women regularly comment that they feel great comfort in finding a place that truly understands their circumstances.

 Support groups and workshops